BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/modules.md

 }
 ```

+### Using jdeps, java --show-module-resolution, java --describe-module, and jmod describe for Module and Class Dependencies
 For identifying class and module dependencies, you can use the `jdeps` tool provided with the JDK.
 This tool analyzes class files and module dependencies, helping you understand the relationships between different
 modules and classes in your Java application.